sckott/recology/content/posts/web-frameworks.md

 - What do I like using personally: I love using Ruby, so I'd be happy with landing on Rails.
 However, Rails wasn't the best option for other reasons
 - What can we hire for easily?
 In our space, at least AFAICT it'd be easiest to hire folks with a Python background
 - Will the team continue to be the same size? or will it grow/shrink?: AFAICT we're not likely to grow much, so picking a framework that a small team can manage is critical
 - User growth?
-If we expect rapid growth in number of users of our app, we may want to account for whether the framework can handle the user numb
+If we expect rapid growth in number of users of our app, we'd want to account for that

 ## Framework specific observations